Who gets the dog?

 Some couples may choose to pre-determine their financial position at separation in what is known as a Binding Financial Agreement (‘BFA’).
 This gives you a clear understanding about how your assets will be dispersed.
 There is nothing stopping you from including your pets in these prenuptial, postnuptial or de facto financial agreements.

-You can outline how you might share the ‘asset’ in the event of a separation, if you choose to, along with ways you might meet particular costs such as grooming, training, vet bills, insurance, etc.
+You can reach your own resolution as to a “shared care” arrangement for your pets if you choose to, along with ways you might meet costs such as grooming, training, vet bills, insurance, etc.

 What happens if we can’t seem to agree on anything?